ansible/awx/docs/auth/oauth.md

 Note endpoints other than `/api/o/authorize/` are not meant to be used in browsers and do not support HTTP GET.
 The endpoints here strictly follow [RFC specs for OAuth 2](https://tools.ietf.org/html/rfc6749), so please use that for detailed reference.
-The `implicit` grant type can only be used to acquire a access token if the user is already logged in via session authentication, as that confirms that the user is authorized to create an access token.
-Here we give some examples to demonstrate the typical usage of these endpoints in
-AWX context (Note AWX net location default to `http://localhost:8013` in examples):
+Here we give some examples to demonstrate the typical usage of these endpoints in AWX context (Note AWX net location default to `http://localhost:8013` in examples):